 Originally from South Texas, Edith joined PartnersGlobal in August 2019 as the organization’s first Human Resources Leader.
 Edith received her BA in Political Science and Latin American Studies from Baylor University, and her MA in Public Administration in Human Resources Management and Legal/Judicial Administration from Texas State University.
 Prior to joining PartnersGlobal, Edith managed the Talent Management and Human Resources functions for large and mid-size corporations across the United States, Mexico, and Canada in industries including real estate, retail, and legal services.

-Luis has been a part of the Partners Network since 2008, starting his career at our affiliate in Mexico City at the Centro de Colaboracion Civica where he served as a facilitator of complex citizen security dialogue processes.
-He joined the PartnersGlobal team in DC in February 2015, bringing to the organization a deep level of technical and regional expertise.
-He has experienced first-hand the power of dialogue and believes deeply in positive conflict transformation.
+Luis has been part of the Partners Network since 2008, starting his career at our sister organization in Mexico, Centro de Colaboración Cívica (CCC), where he served as a facilitator for complex multi-stakeholder dialogue processes and Director for the Citizen Security and Human Rights portfolio.
+He joined the PartnersGlobal team in 2015, bringing to the organization a deep level of technical and regional expertise.
+He has experienced firsthand the power of dialogue and believes deeply in positive conflict transformation.

-In addition to his work at PartnersGlobal, Luis is an avid reader and chef.
+In addition to his work at PartnersGlobal, Luis is an avid reader and chef, as well as an aspiring potter.

-Muthoni earned her Bachelor of Arts in International Business and Finance from Eastern Michigan University and her Masters of Arts in Africa Studies and Conflict Resolution from Howard University.
-In her free time, Muthoni enjoys spending time with her family, being outdoors, and putting her passion for interior design to work.
+Muthoni earned her Bachelor of Arts in International Business and Finance from Eastern Michigan University and her Master of Arts in African Studies and Conflict Resolution from Howard University.
+In her free time, she enjoys spending time with her family, being outdoors and putting her passion for interior design to work.

 Jill joined PartnersGlobal in 2019 as the organization’s first Strategic Communications Manager.
 She comes to the role with a background in development, conflict resolution and human rights and a passion for storytelling.
 Prior to joining Partners, she served as Strategic Content Manager at the global development organization Creative Associates International, where she led communications strategy and production across Creative’s website, social media, other digital platforms and print, working with and traveling to projects in nearly 30 countries.
 Before that, she supported the Middle East and North Africa portfolio at Human Rights Watch.